 PLUS loans are disbursed after all requirements are met, but no earlier than 10 days prior to the first day of instruction.
 Any debts owed to the University; including tuition, housing, etc., will be deducted from the PLUS disbursement.
 Any PLUS funds remaining will be refunded to the borrower.

 - Graduate/Professional student, refer to the Direct Graduate/Professional PLUS Loan Request form for the application process.

-- Parent of dependent student, refer to the Direct Parent PLUS Loan Request form for the application process.
+- Parent of dependent student, refer to the Direct Parent PLUS Loan Request form for the application process

 - For more information about the Direct PLUS Loan program visit Federal Student Aid.

 These loans may be appropriate for students who do not qualify for the federally guaranteed subsidized, unsubsidized and parent PLUS loans.
 Students should always exhaust all of their federal financial aid eligibility options, including loans.
-In most cases, you will be required to meet with a financial aid counselor to review other aid options.
+In most cases, you may need to meet with a financial aid counselor to review other aid options.
 Fees and interest rates can be based on your credit score, therefore, you are encouraged to shop different lenders for the best option available.
 Sacramento State does not endorse or recommend private lending programs.

 - Alternative Loans requiring a School Certification, are specific to students admitted into a degree program*

 - Students must be enrolled or coursework must have commenced before loan funds are disbursed